Updated at 10:15 p.m. MDT, June 3, 2012

 Tanker 55, registration #N355MA, is 55 years old, delivered in 1957.

-News4 out of Reno has some photos showing the aircraft to be largely intact, and they described it as a “successful belly landing”.
-(Note: the video may not work in Firefox.)
+News4 out of Reno reported the aircraft was largely intact and described it as a “successful belly landing”.

 When we have additional details about these two incidents, we will post them here.

 All federal large air tankers have been grounded for the rest of the day.
 Not because of any specific aircraft issues, but in consideration of the crews flying and maintaining the remaining nine air tankers.
 The air tanker community is small and close-knit.

 Air tankers operated by Neptune also crashed in 2008 and 2009.
 Tanker 09 crashed September 1, 2008 as it was taking off at Reno.
 Tanker 42 crashed April 25, 2009 while it was ferrying from Missoula, Montana to Alamogordo, New Mexico.
 Three people died in each incident.

 - In 2010 a Neptune-operated P2V ran off the end of the runway at Jeffco airport in Colorado after the brakes failed.

 - Earlier in 2012 the crew flying a Neptune-operated P2V was not able to lower the landing gear using conventional means after having what was described as “a complete hydraulic failure”, forcing the crew to manually extend the gear.
 It declared an emergency and as it landed at Missoula it was met by fire trucks.

 - A few weeks ago a couple of P2Vs working out of Prescott, Arizona made emergency landings after having engine problems.